No matter the reason for negative reviews, one thing is sure—it’s bad for your reputation.

 This is troubling because most patients find new doctors through reviews and word-of-mouth.
-Referrals are falling by the wayside, which means your reputation, online and off, is more important than ever.
+Referrals are falling by the wayside, which means your reputation, online and off, is more critical than ever.

 Respond when possible—but tread carefully.

-When you see a negative review online—especially one you feel is unfair or inaccurate—it can be tempting to leave a response, explaining yourself and defending your honor.
+When you see negative reviews online—especially one you feel is unfair or inaccurate—it can be tempting to leave a response, explaining yourself and defending your honor.
 However, due to HIPAA and privacy laws, this isn’t always a legal recourse.
 If you respond, you must do so in a way that doesn’t reveal any personal information about the patient, such as what medical services were performed, which can be tricky.

-Ask for a private conversation.
+Request a private conversation.

 Because of the restrictions you face as a physician, a public conversation is often impossible.
 In these cases, move the conversation offline.
-If you can identify the patient who left the bad review, contact them directly and ask them about their concerns.
+If you can identify the patient who left the bad review, contact them directly and ask about their concerns.
 If you’re able to fix the problem or straighten out the issue, do so.

-Focus on good reviews, and get more of them.
+Focus on good reviews and get more of them.

-As a physician you can and should ask your patients to post reviews on various sites.
-Make it easy by including direct links in your emails and newsletters, and posting your request on your social media pages.
+As a physician, you can and should ask your patients to post reviews on various sites.
+Make it easy by including direct links in your emails and newsletters and posting your request on your social media pages.
 Remember, however, that it is illegal to provide anything of value in exchange for good reviews.
 The only thing you can offer is stellar service and the highest level of medical care—but you’re already doing that, aren’t you?

 No matter how you feel about online reviews, one thing is clear—they’re here to stay.
 Instead of fearing them, ignoring them, or fighting them, look at them as an opportunity to learn more about your patients, connect with your community, and improve your services.
 Do these things, and you’ll be getting great reviews in no time!